voltraco/docs/developers.md

 ### auth:show
 If emitted, prompts the user to authenticate.

+### drop
+Emitted when something is dropped onto the player.
+If parsable, a url or file path will be provided as the first parameter.

 ### quit
 Exists, saves state of application and backs up user data.